vpenso/prometheus-slurm-exporter/DEVELOPMENT.md

 _Alternatively install Go from a package of your Linux distribution._

-Use Git to clone the source code the exporter, and download all Go dependency
+Use Git to clone the source code of the exporter, and download all Go dependency
-libraries:
+modules:

 ```bash
 # clone the source code